nijaru/nijaru.github.io/about.md

 some experience with Fedora, Container linux, and Alpine linux.

-My current projects include building web apps with Go and Javascript, working with Kubernetes, building an interpreter, and contributing to open source projects.
-I am interested in building a kernel, a proxy server, and a simple key-value store.
+My current projects include building web apps with Go and Javascript, working with linux, and contributing to open source projects.
+I am interested in writing an interpreter, building a kernel, working on security and crypto projects, and working with Alpine linux.

 Outside of code, I like music production, photography, and hiking.